daac-tools/vibrato/docs/compile.md

     -o system.dic
 ```

-Instead of using publicly available trained resources,
+Instead of using publicly-available trained resources,
 you can manually train parameters from your own corpus
 in the manner described in [train.md](./train.md).

 ## Accelerating your dictionaries

-Vibrato supports to edit your dictionary to achieve faster tokenization.
+Vibrato supports editing your dictionary to achieve faster tokenization.
 See [map.md](./map.md).